michelmf/azure-ml/Optimizing an ML Pipeline in Azure/README.md

 * exploration of class balancing techniques (oversampling of the minority class, subsampling of majority class, synthesis of new data, etc.)
 * Different categorical encodings
 * Utilization of appropriate metrics if the classes are imbalanced
+* Increase the range of values for hyperparameter search in logistic regression